iiasa/Condor_run_R/configuring.md

 Default value: `1000000`

 Set this to an estimate of the amount of disk space required per job for storing intermediate and output data.
 This allows HT Condor to reserve an appropriate amount of disk space for each job such that there is no risk of disk space being exhausted or significantly underutilized.
 Specify the value in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units) units.
-The submit script will add the unpacked size of the bundle to yield a disk request reflecting the rough overall storage requirement of a job.
+The submit script will add the unpacked size of the bundle to yield a disk request reflecting the rough overall disk requirement of a job.
 This sum is used to allocate disk space for a job when it is started on an EP, and each job is given its own private directory that becomes the current working directory for the job.
 In this directory, the bundle is unpacked and then the job is launched.

 When a job completes successfully, you can find a job's actual, requested (with added unpacked bundle size), and allocated disk space in a small table at the end of its `.log` file located in the [log directory of the run](#condor_dir).
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)`= TRUE`, the submit script will analyze the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.